alessio-ferone/exocfm.github.io/docs.md

 The Auxiliary Data Embedding Network and the Timestep and Atmospheric Parameters Embedding Network consists of a shallow Dense Residual Network, with just 2 blocks, each producing an hidden representation of size 512 and dropout regularization set to 0.1.
 Cross-scale fusion is done by using MHCA with 4 heads.

-An simple, schematic overview of the MST-FMPE framework is presented in the following figure.
+A simple, schematic overview of the MST-FMPE framework is presented in the following figure.

 ![Overview of the MST-FMPE framework.](./images/MST_FMPE_diagram.png)